 IBERIAN SUITE: Grupo Corpo (Brazil): Sem Mim & Onqotô

-Hailed as "Brazil's leading ambassador of contemporary dance" (Toronto's The Globe and Mail), Grupo Corpo returns with its latest fusion of Afro-Brazilian dance, ballet, jazz, and more in its acclaimed works Sem Mim and Onqotô.
+Hailed as "Brazil's leading ambassador of contemporary dance" (Toronto's The Globe and Mail), Grupo Corpo returns with cutting-edge style in its acclaimed works Sem Mim and Onqotô.

 - Mar.
 6 - 7, 2015

 "Spectacular dancing…virtuoso dancers who seamlessly integrate disparate influences into their ever-malleable, apparently tireless bodies"--The New York Times

 "Their combination of sharp precision and breezy relaxation is unlike anything I have ever seen."--The Daily Telegraph (London)